Complying with Chemical Substance Legislation

 Following revisions to the Industrial Safety and Health Law, it became mandatory to perform risk assessments of hazardous chemicals.
 Accordingly, SCREEN introduced a management system for chemicals and high-pressure gases to improve the management level.
 We perform thorough risk assessments of chemicals for new uses and have been working to implement inventory management.

-In accordance with Japan’s Pollutant Release and Transfer Register(PRTR)Law, we report the volumes of chemical substances such as hydrogen fluoride and its water-soluble compounds handled and emitted at Hikone Plant.
+In accordance with Japan’s Pollutant Release and Transfer Register(PRTR)Law, we report the volumes of chemical substances such as hydrogen fluoride and its water-soluble compounds handled and emitted at Hikone Site.

 In addition, we perform both spot and regularly scheduled inspections of all relevant equipment in accordance with Fluorocarbon Emission Control Law.
 In the fiscal year ended March 2023, none of our facilities detected fluorocarbons leakages beyond the reporting standards.